Drip-less homemade popsicles, made using flavored Jello gelatin, unsweetened Kool-Aid and sugar.

 These smaller sized spirals are perfect for kids and are made from silicone, so with just a tug on the tab, they just peel away easily.

-Whether you're a big kid at heart or have little ones around, I think you'll enjoy these homemade popsicles.
-I don't know about you, but I'm pretty much ready for fall to hurry along and arrive here in the Deep South.
+Anyway, if you don't have a good selection in your local market, there are all kinds of molds available over at Amazon, so check them out and whether you're a big kid at heart or have little ones around, I think you'll enjoy these homemade popsicles.
+I don't know about you, but by summer I'm pretty much ready for fall to hurry along and arrive here in the Deep South.
 Here's how to make them.

 For more of my favorite frozen goodies, visit my page on Pinterest!